 \ph{FIRM-based SLAP} As can be seen in Fig. \ref{fig:prm-env}, the distribution of information is not uniform in the environment.
-The density of landmarks (information sources) along the path through the back door is more than the landmarks along the path through the front door.
-In the FIRM-based SLAP, though, the landmark map is automatically incorporated in the planning phase in a principled way.
-As a result, it leads to a better judgment of how narrow the passages are.
-For example, in this experiment, although the path through the front door is shorter than the path through the back door, considering the information sources, the success probability of going through the back door is much more than going through the front door.
-Such knowledge about the environment is reflected in the FIRM cost-to-go and success probability in a principled framework.
-As a result, it generates a policy that suits the application, taking into account the uncertainty, and available information in the environment.
-Solving DP on the FIRM graph gives the feedback shown in Fig.$~$\ref{fig:firm-feedback}, which results in an 88\% success probability.
+The density of landmarks (information sources) along the path through the back door is higher than that of the path through the front door.
+FIRM-based SLAP can incorporate this information in the planning phase in a principled way.
+This leads to a better judgement of how narrow the passages are.
+For example, in this experiment, although the path through the front door is shorter than the path through the back door, considering the information sources, the success probability of going through the back door is much greater than going through the front door.
+Such knowledge about the environment is reflected in the FIRM cost-to-go and success probability.
+As a result, it generates a policy that suits the application, taking into account the uncertainty and available information in the environment.
+Solving DP on the FIRM graph generates the feedback tree shown in Fig.$~$\ref{fig:firm-feedback}, which results in 88\% success probability.